s-a-m/swellrt/README.md

 # SwellRT

-SwellRT is a framework to develop real-time applications for JavaScript, Android and Java.
+SwellRT is a framework to develop quickly real-time applications in JavaScript, Android or Java.
 It provides following assets:

-* Server for **real-time storage**, with federation support (share data and users among servers)
+* Server app providing **real-time storage** with federation support.
-* A reactive client API to manage **real-time data objects**.
-Client libraries are available for JavaScript, Android and Java.
+* Reactive Client API to manage **real-time data objects**.
+Available client libraries for JavaScript, Android and Java.

-SwellRT is suitable for **real-time collaboration**:  different clients can read and edit objects at the same time on real-time.
+SwellRT is suitable for **real-time collaboration**:  different users can read and edit data objects at the same time on real-time.

-Specially, rich-text objects are provided supgportin **real-time text editing**.
+Specially, rich-text objects are provided supporting **real-time text editing**.

 ## Real-time collaboration